stud131/docs-monaca/content/products_guide/monaca_ide/version_control/git_ssh_integration.en.md

 4. Then, click on {{<guilabel name="Add SSH key">}} button.

-Connecting Existing Monaca Project to New Git Repository
+Connecting a Monaca Project to New Git Repository
 --------------------------------------------------------

 ### Step 1: Creating a New Empty Repository